 Christian Kaiser joined the Department of Biology in 2013 as assistant professor.
 He holds a joint appointment in the Department of Biophysics, as well as in the Johns Hopkins University School of Medicine Department of Biophysics and Biophysical Chemistry.
 Prior to coming to Hopkins, he did postdoctoral work at the University of Texas Medical Branch at Galveston, and the University of California, Berkeley.

-Many molecular machines participate in the synthesis, folding and transport of cellular proteins.
-We study how some of these machines function using a combination of biochemistry and single-molecule biophysics approaches.
-We want to learn how.
-The ultimate goal is to determine the mechanisms that govern protein synthesis and folding, and to understand how these processes are tuned and coordinated in the cell.
+How proteins fold into their functional native structures remains a central question in biology, particularly for multi-domain proteins that make up a large fraction of all proteomes.
+We want to understand how cellular machineries, in particular ribosomes and molecular chaperones, contribute to efficient folding in the cell.
+The ultimate goal is to determine the mechanisms that govern protein synthesis and folding, and to understand how these processes are orchestrated in the cell.
 This knowledge may help us to design and produce novel proteins, and to understand the mechanisms underlying protein misfolding, which is observed in a number of diseases.

 Bustamante, C., Kaiser, C.M., Maillard, A.R., Goldman, D. and C. Wilson.
 (2014) Mechanisms of cellular proteostasis: Insights from single molecule approaches.
 Annu Rev Biophys 43, 119-40.